 Stop wearing multiple hats at once

-Too often, developers worry too much about writing "beautiful code" and get distracted away from the goal, which is to make the software work.
+Too often, developers worry too much about writing "beautiful code" and get distracted from our short-term goal, which is to make the software work.
 We’ll have time to make the code great once we’ve made the test pass.

 When you’re refactoring: The blue, confident hat